-The critical thinking [en, wiki] is appreciated as a quality, most looked for in the educational process.
+Critical thinking [en, wiki] is appreciated as a quality, most looked for in the educational process.

-The competitive thinking is also appreciated, especially in certain cultural and economic frameworks.
+Competitive thinking is also appreciated, especially in certain cultural and economic frameworks.

 Although these two can go hand in hand, they are not necessarily one to the other, nor they are in any way a manner to consider oneself better than the other.
 There is a huge misrepresentation in the mindsets of those who use these words.

-Some might associate competitive thinking with social darwinism, but the concept precedes Darwin, therefore associating competitiveness with a natural rule to which all men must subject is a huge error.
+Some might associate competitive thinking with social Darwinism, but the concept precedes Darwin, therefore associating competitiveness with a natural rule to which all men must subject is a huge error.
 Therefore, what are the purposes of competition?

 1. To create quality.
 As competitiveness [en, wiki], the competitive thinking appraises the performance to which, in capitalism, the companies, strategize to compete for the consumer/user’s attention.
-This, of course, is the best use of competitiveness, when it truly serves the end user, by offering a better product/service at a lower price.
+This, of course, is the best use of competitiveness, when it truly serves the end-user, by offering a better product/service at a lower price.
 That can happen either intentional (that is, the company’s mission is to permanently improve the services, to the best use of clients, or unintentional (the result of competition between two companies clashing over the size of the market, delivering as a secondary benefit advantage to the client).
 But in order to truly hit this target, the companies must focus on a strategy about profits, not on supremacy.
 But there is too much the tendency to use this excuse, when in fact the competition between companies or between people is not for profits, but for supremacy, which brings us to the second case.

 Competitiveness is, in this situation, a land where “the eagles dare” and “titans clash”, where the competition is not measured in nr.
-1 positions or in revenues, but in system engineering.
+1 position or in revenues, but in system engineering.
 The strategy is, for experts, just a part of their mission to care for markets, clients, customers.
 Although such an expert has a general perspective on the implications of his actions, he is working at a very specific level, which matters the most.
-Competitiveness in system engineering, may that system be a business, an organization, a machine or a certain procedure, has different rules by which the performance is measured.
+Competitiveness in system engineering, may that system be a business, an organization, a machine, or a certain procedure, has different rules by which the performance is measured.
 The first rule is that the expert acts in competition with himself.

 4. To provide leadership.
-In these days, everybody wants to be a leader, like it would be some hype thing.
+These days, everybody wants to be a leader, like it would be some hype thing.
 The leaders inspire individuals to do something which makes them better (then they were in the first place, no competition with others).
-They are aware of all the influences, systems and strategies that are working in a complex world and they place their mark in a very subtle way.
+They are aware of all the influences, systems, and strategies that are working in a complex world and they place their mark in a very subtle way.
 Competition between leaders is measured by their influence and the results of those influenced.
 Such leaders don’t really care about competition, but about making a change.
 Their competition is not only with themselves but also with all the challenges which fade those who follow him.

-1. The strategists which provide quality.
+1. The strategists who provide quality.

-Good use of critical thinking: analyses logically and structurally the reality with relevant instruments; designs the criteria for improvement; good intrapersonal communication; willingness to criticise oneself; applying creative methodology; use of multidimensional analysis; use of multiple perspectives and points of view; translates the data into procedures for each one’s understanding; reconfigures the production of products / delivering of services to increase the efficiency; replicates the factors for success; cuts the losses; re-adjusts the cashflow; determining the best solutions; (sometimes) reverse engineering; creatively matching demand with offer; project managing; project writing.
+Good use of critical thinking: analyses logically and structurally the reality with relevant instruments; designs the criteria for improvement; good intrapersonal communication; willingness to criticize oneself; applying creative methodology; use of multidimensional analysis; use of multiple perspectives and points of view; translates the data into procedures for each one’s understanding; reconfigures the production of products / delivering of services to increase the efficiency; replicates the factors for success; cuts the losses; re-adjusts the cashflow; determining the best solutions; (sometimes) reverse engineering; creatively matching demand with offer; project managing; project writing.